 Emergency Contact Information Posting and Disclosure

-Applicable to all New Jersey multiple dwellings (buildings housing three or more rental units).
+Applies to all New Jersey multiple dwellings (buildings housing three or more rental units).

-New Jersey landlords of a multiple dwelling must post, in English and Spanish, emergency contact instructions and information, as well as instructions on how to access and use the state toll-free social services hotline.
+New Jersey landlords of a multiple dwelling must post emergency contact instructions and information, as well as how to access and use the state toll-free social services hotline.
+This information must be in English and Spanish.

-The contact information must include the name, address, and telephone number of someone representing the owner or management company who may be reached at any time in the event of an emergency.
+The contact information must include the name, address, and telephone number of someone representing the owner or management company who may be reached at any time in an emergency.
 This information must be posted in at least one conspicuous area on the premises, and also (if applicable) on the website of the company managing the property.

 Disclosure Statement to Senior Citizen Housing Residents

-Applicable to New Jersey’s senior citizen housing projects and related planned unit developments.
+Applies to New Jersey’s senior citizen housing projects and related planned unit developments.

 If the project is operated as a planned real estate development, the board must provide copies of the Public Offering Statement registered with the New Jersey Department of Community Affairs and current bylaws.